nytud/emtsv/README.md

 must comply to the __emtsv__ standards (header, column names, etc.) and must contain every necessary data columns for the first module to run, as for the CLI version.
-Please consult the examples in `test_output` directory for guidance.
+Please consult the examples in `tests/test_output` directory for guidance.

 Running the first request can take more time (a few minutes) as the server loads some models then.